- Reports suggest Vodafone’s Indian joint venture will announce funds from a consortium of investors imminently.

 - Fundraising initiative began in September to ease Vi’s debt burden, with 4G expansion also expected to get a boost.

-Vodafone’s Indian joint venture Vi — formerly known as Vodafone Idea — is expected to announce an investment of at least INR 146bn (£1.5bn/€1.6bn), according to local reports which cite sources close to the matter.
+Vodafone’s loss-making Indian joint venture Vi is expected to announce an investment of at least INR 146bn (£1.5bn/€1.6bn), according to local reports that cited sources close to the matter.

-A consortium of investors will complete the transaction within a week, with proceeds to go towards paying off dues owed to the government, according to The Telegraph.
-The investment would take the form of a blend of bonds and warrants, likely to be released in tranches and subject to stringent performance targets being met.
+A consortium of investors was expected to complete the transaction in mid-January 2021, with proceeds to go towards paying off dues owed to the government and expanding its 4G network.
+The investment is understood to take the form of a blend of bonds and warrants, likely to be released in tranches and subject to stringent performance targets being met.

 Purportedly leading this consortium are Oak Hill Advisors, with investment firms GoldenTree Asset Management and PIMCO in tow.
-Sixth Street, Twin Point Capital, and Varde Partners have previously been said to be involved in the investment, though none have responded to requests for comment (Vodafonewatch, #192).
+Sixth Street, Twin Point Capital, and Varde Partners have previously been said to be involved in the investment, though none has responded to requests for comment (Vodafonewatch, #192).
+Mumbai-based InCred Capital and its US investment banking partner PJT Partners were also said to be helping Vi in its efforts to raise funds.

 Dues to be paid